 There are essentially two types of garlic – hardneck and softneck.
 Hardneck “keeps” (stores) for a shorter amount of time, but is wicked easy to plant and gives you scapes in summer, which seems like bonus garlic to me.

 Softneck stores better for longer periods of time, but can be a bit fussier.
 Confused about which to plant?
-Try both if you have space!
+Try both if you have enough space.
 And color me jealous if you do!

 Where Do I Get Seed Garlic?

-Farmer’s markets or online seed companies are great places to get great local seeds.
+Farmer’s markets or online seed companies are great places to get great local seed garlic.
 Do try to find a variety adapted to your climate/zone.